Conference Program

 Within the economic, political, and social challenges we face today, the need to reassess existing financial models has become more urgent than ever as it relates to the long-term health and viability of museums and as we navigate the encroaching lines between public good and private interests.
 What do sustainable funding structures look like in the art and cultural sector?
 How is the governance of museums affected by who’s in power and what’s in play?
 What changing philanthropic models can museums and non-profits learn from?
 How do social impact philanthropy and artist-generated projects help sustain long-term goals for self-reliance as well as create new resilient models?

-With presentations by
+With presentations by:

-• Manuel Segade, Director, Museo Nacional Centro de Arte Reina Sofia (MNCARS), Madrid.
+- Manuel Segade, Director, Museo Nacional Centro de Arte Reina Sofia (MNCARS), Madrid.

-• Andrea Fraser, Professor, UCLA, Los Angeles.
+- Andrea Fraser, Professor, UCLA, Los Angeles.

 Moderated by Aram Moshayedi, Member of the 2024 Contents Committee, and Interim Chief Curator, Hammer Museum, Los Angeles.

-Interlude presentation
+Interlude presentation:

-• Artist Talk by Walid Raad
+- Artist Talk by Walid Raad, Artist, New York.

 Two drops per heartbeat: A free-fall in the Thyssen-Bornemisza collection.